chainwikinet/wikijs-harmony-content/assets.md

 # Bridge to Ethereum

 There is a contract called `BridgedToken` that allows tokens to be bridged between Harmony and Ethereum.
-The token name is contained in the `name` variable.
+The token name is contained in the `name` variable, and the token address on the _other_ blockchain is contained in the `ethTokenAddr` variable (this is somewhat confusing!).

 Harmony Bridge on Ethereum:
 https://etherscan.io/address/0x4d34e61caf7a3622759d69e48ccdeb8dee5021e8